autumn-info-442a/team-a/documents/architecture.md

   ```

 - _**DonorDeviceModel**_
-  - Responsibility: Stores data from the donation form such as first and last name, phone number, address, types of devices they are donating and the quantity of each being donated.
+  - Responsibility: Stores data from submitted donation forms.
+Data includes the donor’s first and last name, phone number, address, device types, and quantity.
   - Resides: Server-side only
   - Other components:
-    - DonorDeviceModel stores information that DonationFormView takes in about the donor and the devices they want to donate
+    - Communicates with the _DonationController_ to store all submitted donations and respective data
   - Stub:
   ```
   class DonorDevice extends Component {